PatrickNByrne/check_freenas/README.md

 * Copy the check_freenas.py file to your Nagios plugins directory.
 * Create a check command to reference the plugin.
-* Create a service check on your Freenas host using the new check command.
+* Create a service check associated with your Freenas host in your monitor using the new check command.

 #### Nagios Example